polinabythebay/psoshnin.github.io--v3/source/syllabus/index.markdown

 * Behavior-driven-development
 * **Product Planning**: user stories, use cases, wireframes, and mockups
 * Exposure to web **APIs**: Twitter, Gmail, Google Maps, MailChimp, Stripe, etc.
+* Take steps towards learning the keys to becoming a successful developer in the modern open source driven Rails Community.

 <a name="overview"></a>
 ##Course overview